sthurian/mixr-js/README.md

 | `XR18` | CH01-CH16 | Behringer X-Air XR18 (18-input) |

 *Future versions will support additional mixer brands and models.*

+> **Note**: This library has been extensively tested with real hardware on an XR18 mixer.
+XR12 and XR16 support is implemented based on protocol documentation and should work correctly, but has not been verified with physical hardware.

 ### Channel Features